finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    Boolean byTaxlots = true; // Boolean | Whether or not to expand the holdings to return the underlying tax-lots.
-Defaults to              False.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the holdings of the transaction              portfolio.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings of the transaction portfolio.
 Defaults              to return the latest version of the holdings if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" or \"Holding\" domain to decorate onto              the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\".
-    try {
+    Boolean byTaxlots = true; // Boolean | Whether or not to expand the holdings to return the underlying tax-lots.
+Defaults to              False. try {
-      VersionedResourceListOfPortfolioHolding result = apiInstance.getHoldings(scope, code, byTaxlots, effectiveAt, asAt, filter, propertyKeys);
+      VersionedResourceListOfPortfolioHolding result = apiInstance.getHoldings(scope, code, effectiveAt, asAt, filter, propertyKeys, byTaxlots);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getHoldings");